Pfizer pledges to ringfence key new drugs in AstraZeneca deal

-MuleSoft Inc's shares jumped as much as 49.7 percent in their debut, giving the enterprise software company a market capitalization of $3.21 billion.

-LONDON Pfizer (PFE.N) said it would ringfence the development of important drugs if it acquired AstraZeneca (AZN.L), rejecting a charge from the British company that a takeover would disrupt important research and put lives at risk.
+LONDON Pfizer said it would ringfence the development of important drugs if it acquired AstraZeneca, rejecting a charge from the British company that a takeover would disrupt important research and put lives at risk.

 "We would ringfence any important products and they would continue to be developed.
 There is absolutely no truth to any comment that some products of critical nature would be delayed getting to patients, if anything we would accelerate that to patients."